slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - We’re always looking for somebody that looks for us.
 First parents, then a lover.
 Screens give us 100% attention.
 Tech is a compensation.
 - Man’s loyalty is tested when he has everything.
 Woman’s loyalty is tested when her man has nothing.
 - Arguing and insecurity is anti-seductive.
 Familiarity is the death of seduction.
-- Relationships start with "can we talk" to "we need to talk".
+- Relationships start with «can we talk» to «we need to talk».
 Once you start disliking someone, everything they do is irritating to you.
 A dirty dish by the sink can be a big marriage problem.

-> *"Romance is the glamour which turns the dust of everyday life into a golden haze."
--- Elinor Glyn*

-> *"Love me when I least deserve it, because that’s when I really need it."
--- Unknown*

-> *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
--- Emilie Autumn*
+- Keep separate bank accounts.
+Spouses should have the freedom and autonomy to buy what they want but only after bills are automatically paid.
+People value things differently.
+Having to justify every expense makes you feel like you’re being watched.
+This breeds resentment.
+Most marriages end in divorce, most of them over money.

+### Falling in love

 > *"The free soul is rare, but you know it when you see it basically because you feel good, very good, when you are near or with them."
 -- Charles Bukowski*

+> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
+-- Ronald Colman*

-> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
+> *"The first sign of love: for men is timidity, in women it is courage."
--- Tom Robbins*

-> *"You can’t buy a real kiss." (...)
-"True, unconditional love is the province of parents and saints." (...)
-"The measure of love is peace."
--- Naval Ravikant*

-> *"That’s what careless words do.
-They make people love you a little less."
--- Arundhati Roy*
+-- Voltaire*

 > *"You haven’t been in love, if you haven’t let it ruin your life."
 -- Sarah Hildebrand*

 > *"Real love doesn’t meet you at your best.
 It meets you in your mess."
--- J. S. Park*
+-- J.S.
+Park*

-> *"Man is loved mainly because of two virtues: courage first, loyalty second."
--- Gaius Lucilius*

-> *"You must love in such a way that the person you love feels free."
--- Thich Nhat Hanh*

-> *"The very essence of romance is uncertainty."
--- Oscar Wilde*

-> *"The first sign of love: for men is timidity, in women it is courage."
--- Voltaire*

-> *"What is love?
-Love is the absence of judgement."
--- Dalai Lama*

-> *"Love is the triumph of imagination over intelligence."
--- H.L.
-Mencken*

 > *"Unless you love someone, nothing else makes any sense."
 -- E.E.
 Cummings*

-> *"A man usually falls in love with a woman who asks the kinds of questions he is able to answer."
--- Ronald Colman*

-> *"Women sometimes forgive a man who forces the opportunity, but never a man who misses one."
--- Charles De Talleyrand-Perigord*

 > *"Warriors and worriers.
 Human males form cooperative groups to compete against out-groups, while human females exclude other females in their quest to find mates, female family members to invest in their children.
 This challenges the familiar wisdom that women are more sociable than men and men are more competitive than women."
 -- Joyce Benenson*

+### On love

+> *"Love is the absence of judgement."
+-- Dalai Lama*

+> *"Love is the triumph of imagination over intelligence."
+-- H.L.
+Mencken*

+> *"Love is a flower, friendship a sheltering tree."
+-- Samuel Taylor Coleridge*

+> *"The highest function of love is that it makes the loved one a unique and irreplaceable being."
+-- Tom Robbins*

+> *"It gives me strength to have somebody to fight for; I can never fight for myself, but, for others, I can kill."
+-- Emilie Autumn*

+> *"The measure of love is peace." (...)
+"You can’t buy a real kiss."
+-- Naval Ravikant*

+### On romance

+> *"Romance is the glamour which turns the dust of everyday life into a golden haze."
+-- Elinor Glyn*

+> *"The very essence of romance is uncertainty."
+-- Oscar Wilde*

+### Falling out of love

+> *"The love that lasts the longest is the love that is never returned."
+-- W. Somerset Maugham*

 First you see the virtues.
 Then the flaws.
 For a long and deep relationship, values must match.

+> *"That’s what careless words do.
+They make people love you a little less."
+-- Arundhati Roy*

+> *"You must love in such a way that the person you love feels free."
+-- Thich Nhat Hanh*

 > *"Our story has three parts: a beginning, a middle, and an end.
 And although this is the way all stories unfold, I still can’t believe that ours didn’t go on forever."
 -- Nicholas Sparks*

+> *"True, unconditional love is the province of parents and saints."
+-- Naval Ravikant*

 > *"Men experience many passions in a lifetime.
 One passion drives away the one before it."
 -- Paul Newman*

-> *"The love that lasts the longest is the love that is never returned"
--- W. Somerset Maugham*